 It may look like paradise but looks can be deceiving; treacherous cliffs and headlands surround the island, occasionally giving way to sandy coves and beaches.
 The interior is covered with dense jungle and wet mangrove teeming with life - including insects, spiders, snakes and giant crabs.

 Changes to the Local Environment

 It was important that the natural habitat wasn't disrupted or damaged by the celebrities.
-It has been confirmed that the Island has been returned to its natural state following the end of the experiment.
+It has been confirmed that the island has been returned to its natural state following the end of the experiment.

 Survival is impossible without water: the human body can survive 3 weeks without food, but only 3 days without water.
-In order to stave off dehydration the celebrities would have to purify their water by boiling it over a fire.
+In order to stave off dehydration the islanders would have to purify their water by boiling it over a fire.

 Flotsum and Jetsum

 Scientists have estimated that there are 5 trillion pieces of plastic floating in the world's oceans.
 A huge variety of material becomes washed up on the shores of the Pacific islands every day, from food containers to flip-flops.
 Flotsam and jetsam provided the celebrities with a source of material that can be potentially helpful for their survival, but only if they have the wits and resourcefulness to adapt it.

 Before going on the island, Bear organised for the celebrities to have two days of survival training.
 They learnt the basics of survival, from first aid to lighting fire and water purification to the humane dispatch of animals.
 They also received basic health and safety training.